Seaavsh/Attention-Is-All-You-Need/README.md

 q = k = v = x
 ```
 Math: We create random embeddings ($$n \times d_{model}$$), add positional encodings, and set $$Q = K = V = X$$ for self-attention.
 In reality, $$Q, K, V$$ are linear projections (paper’s Equation 1), but our toy skips that for simplicity.
 It’s a self love fest.
 Each word checks itself in the mirror (diagonal attention) while gossiping with pals (off-diagonals).
-Try something else yourself !!!
+Try " Fight for your dreams "  !!!
 ### Running the Show and Printing Weights
 ```
 output, attention_weights = scaled_dot_product_attention(q, k, v)